 Need further information? enquire about this trip.

 This is an intermediate level trip.
 To take part you should be at Fitness Level 3 and Tech Level 3 (see our Fitness/Experience guidelines below).
-You need previous ski touring experience in order to join this tour – if you are a strong/fit skier, then just a few previous days worth of touring will be sufficient.
+You need previous ski touring experience in order to join this tour and you must have some powder skiing experience – if you are a strong/fit skier, then just a few previous days worth of touring will be sufficient.
 The week includes a 50-50 mix of off piste days and day touring.
 The tours involve generally steady climbs and typically 600-1000m of ascent a day – so you can expect to be skinning for 3-4 hours a day on touring days.
 Type of ascent: we use 30% uplift and 70% skinning during the week – approx 3000m of skinning up, 10000m of skiing down, with day packs and at mid altitude.

 One UIAGM guide skiing with 6 clients.